Malanius/understanding-typescript-course/README.md

 ### The "unknown" type

-- useful in cases we don't exactly know what will be stored in variable
+- useful in cases we don't exactly know what will be stored in the variable
 - more restrictive than any
 - prevents assigning unknown variables to typed ones without type-check
 - way better choice than any when input is not known before

+` `

 ```typescript
 let userInput: unknown;